SalishSeaCast/tools/compare_tides/README.md

 ##License

-These notebooks are copyright 2013 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+These notebooks are Copyright 2013-2014 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.